Charlotte Mason Methods and Non-traditional Learning

 Pay attention to these details and study your children in order to allow them to let them do their best work.

-Give them that opportunity by letting them use as many of their senses as possible, especially until you have identified which ones they use the most.
-Then, maximize it by incorporating it into their assignments regularly.
-They will be more engaged and cooperative when assigned work they enjoy and feel good about their ability to do!
+Give them that opportunity by letting them use as many of their senses as possible.
+Especially until you have identified which ones they use the most.
+Then, maximize learning by regularly incorporating these senses into their assignments.

 Students Benefit by Hands-on Learning

-Hands-on activities generally benefit ALL types of learners, especially those who are more ‘right-brained,’ which includes many non-traditional learners.
+Of course, all children need to learn to read well and extensively.
+But don’t forget that hands-on activities generally benefit ALL types of learners, especially those who are more ‘right-brained,’ which includes many non-traditional learners.
 So by allowing your students to do more hands-on activities, you are maximizing all of your kids’ abilities to learn, but you are especially giving your non-traditional learners the chance to shine.

 So continue to use those ‘living books’ in your children’s home education, and have your students orally narrate.
 (Here’s how to teach narration.)

-In addition, make sure students are not just reading and hearing; they also need to be seeing and doing.
+In addition, make sure students are not just reading and hearing; they also need to be seeing and doing:

 • Have your students work on a project such as hooking a rug or dipping candles while you are reading to them about American Colonial times.